awood/crl-stream/METHOD.md

 the value portion of the TLV.
 The parser would then end up trying to read in another TLV at an incorrect position and will invariably fail.

-Imagine a script where the character's name is followed by the number of lines they will speak.
+Imagine a script where the character's name, the T, is followed by the number of lines they will speak, the L, and the lines themselves are the V.

     HORATIO: 1 lines
         Hail to your lordship!